MinSikMoon/git-imager/README.md

 </p>
 ````

+__4. setEventHandler('eventName', function(convertedHtml){}) </br>
+* git-imager emits event named 'makeImgUrlHtmlDone' when makeImgUrlHtml function finished.
-__4. set eventHandler for event named 'makeImgUrlHtmlDone' on git-imager object,__</br>
+* set event handler for event named 'makeImgUrlHtmlDone' on git-imager object,</br>
-   __so you can get img-url-converted-HTML__
+  so you can get converted-HTML__

 * function
-(git-imager emits event named 'makeImgUrlHtmlDone' when makeImgUrlHtml function finished.)
 ````javascript
 void setEventHandler('eventName', funtion(convertedHtml){
      //do whatever you want with convertedHtml in this callback-function.